getodk/central-frontend/packages/web-forms/README.md

 The component emits the following events:

+- `languageSelected`: Emitted when the component changes the language that buttons and messages are displayed in.
+It is emitted when the form is loaded (defaulting to 'en'), and any time the user selects an option from the language selector.
+  - Payload: ([language: string])
 - `loaded`: Emitted when the form is loaded and displayed to the user
-- `languageSelected`: Emitted when the form language is set, either when the form is loaded, or when the user selects an option from the language selector.
-  - Payload: ([language: string])
 - `submit`: Emitted when the user presses the "Send" button on a valid form
   - Payload: ([submissionPayload: MonolithicInstancePayload, callback: HostSubmissionResultCallback])
 - `submitChunked`: Emitted for chunked submissions when the form is valid